melisaC19/Accounts-file-processing/README.md

 # Accounts-file-processing
-n application that will process user accounts of an online application.
+An application that will process user accounts of an online application.